nkszjx/UTB2023_master/README.md

 # The Urban Tree Canopy Cover in Brazil

 To better service Brazil’s urban ecosystem, we developed a semi-supervised deep learning method, which is able to learn semantic segmentation knowledge from both labeled and unlabeled images, to segment urban trees from high spatial resolution remote sensing images.
 The approach attains significant improvement over existing methods, especially when trained with limited labeled samples.
-Using this approach, we created 0.5 m fine-scale tree canopy products for 472 cities in Brazil and made them freely available to the community ([UTB dataset](https://nkszjx.github.io/projects/UTC-Data.html)).
+Using this approach, we created 0.5 m fine-scale tree canopy products for 472 cities in Brazil and made them freely available to the community.
+The created dataset can be downloaded from here ([UTB dataset](https://nkszjx.github.io/projects/UTC-Data.html)).

 ![](/figure/TreeSeg_Network.png)